Have you ever wondered: Is what I am doing the work God wants me to do?

 “Great from start to finish!”

+The first to recommend the process is the Catholic Church “in unity for all.”
 “Where Work Meets Faith is a unique, parish-based process that helps individuals encounter Christ, grow as disciples, and assists them in applying their faith to the work they do every day.
 I recommend it to any pastor as part of an overall strategy of parish-based evangelization.” –Deacon Keith Strohm, Director of the Office for the New Evangelization, Archdiocese of Chicago, 2/12/16